 Really now I panicked and quickly returned to squeeze the bag again.
 The fluids were not flowing, and I couldn’t understand why.
 I then looked down and saw that the peripheral line had actually come out of her thin veins and the volplex was spilling over her skin and onto the bed sheets.

 Thankfully, I had gotten a good amount of fluids in and the infusion that I had set up before was still running.
-The combination of noradrenaline, filling her intravenously and CPR had kept her blood pressure compatible with life and it was now climbing to an acceptable level.
+The noradrenaline had kicked in and filling her intravenously along with CPR had kept her heart going.
+Her blood pressure was now climbing to an acceptable level and would soon stabilise.

 This was the first time in ICU that I had been properly shaken and I sat the changing room on my own.
 It was some time before I felt ready to get on my bicycle and ride home.